ymirsky/pcStream/README.md

 If you use the source code or impliment pcStream, please cite the following paper:
 Yisroel Mirsky, Bracha Shapira, Lior Rokach, and Yuval Elovici. "pcStream: A Stream Clustering Algorithm for Dynamically Detecting and Managing Temporal Contexts."
 In Advances in Knowledge Discovery and Data Mining (PAKDD), pp. 119-133.
 Springer International Publishing, 2015.

+# What is pcStream2
+An improvement to pcStream so that overlapping clusters can be detected from the outset (and not just due to a concept drift).
+For example, imagine the x-y-z acceleration of your smartphone when you jump or walk.
+These two distrubutions overlap the same space, yet now can be detected and modeled one after the other.
+Included in the source code of pcStream2 is a version of pcStream implimented with IPCA (several orders faster then regular pcStream that uses PCA).
+The IPCA implimentation is JIT-PCA.

 Yisroel Mirsky
 yisroel@post.bgu.ac.il